davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 ## Syntax

-The `tls-trust-anchors` parameter contains an ordered list of one or more trust anchor identifiers, in server preference order.
+The `tls-trust-anchors` parameter contains an ordered list of one or more trust anchor IDs, in server preference order.

 The presentation `value` of the SvcParamValue is a non-empty comma-separated list ({{Appendix A.1 of RFC9460}}).
-Each element of the list is a trust anchor identifier in the ASCII representation defined in {{trust-anchor-ids}}.
+Each element of the list is a trust anchor ID in the ASCII representation defined in {{trust-anchor-ids}}.
 Any other `value` is a syntax error.
 To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

-The wire format of the SvcParamValue is determined by prefixing each trust anchor identifier with its length as a single octet, then concatenating each of these length-value pairs to form the SvcParamValue.
+The wire format of the SvcParamValue is determined by prefixing each trust anchor ID with its length as a single octet, then concatenating each of these length-value pairs to form the SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.

 For example, if a TLS server has three available certification paths issued by `32473.1`, `32473.2.1`, and `32473.2.2`, respectively, the DNS record in presentation syntax may be: